 Personal, Social, Health and Economic Education and SRE

-Personal, social, health and economic education (PSHE) help to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active and responsible citizens.
-Pupils are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of our school and communities.
-In doing so, they learn to recognise their own worth, work well with others and become increasingly responsible for their own learning.
-They reflect on their experiences and understand how they are developing personally and socially, tackling many of the spiritual, moral, social and cultural issues that are part of growing up.
+Personal, social, health and economic education (PSHE) helps to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active and responsible citizens.
+Pupils are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of our school and our community.
+In doing so, they learn to recognise their own worth, to work well with others and become increasingly responsible for their own learning.
+They reflect on their experiences and understand how they are developing personally and socially.
+The curriculum also helps to promote our children’s spiritual, moral, social and cultural development as they grow through each year of our School.

 SEX AND RELATIONSHIPS EDUCATION

-SRE is lifelong learning about physical, moral and emotional development.
-It is the understanding of the importance of marriage, of family life, stable and loving relationships, respect, love and care.
-Our programme is taught within the PSHE and Science framework.
-Pupils receive their sex education in the wider context of relationships in preparation for the opportunities, responsibilities and experiences of adult life.
-Sex education is taught more explicitly and formalised towards the end of Year 4 and parents do have the right to withdraw their children from these lessons.
-A meeting for parents is held, prior to the delivery of SRE lessons, at which the content and organisation of SRE lessons is explained.
-Parents are also welcome to see the SRE policy on request.
+SRE is lifelong learning that contributes to children’s physical, moral and emotional development.
+It develops children’s understanding of the importance of stable, loving and caring relationships, the importance of marriage, of family life, respect, love and care.
+Our programme is taught within the PSHE and Science curriculum.
+Pupils receive much of their sex education in the wider context of relationships to prepare them for the opportunities, responsibilities and experiences of adult life.
+Other aspects of sex education are taught more explicitly towards the end of Year 4 and, currently, parents have the right to withdraw their children from these lessons.